-- a) The Alliance and the Accredited Register of Foot Health Practitioners are controlled by a team of three directors.
-The control and direction of the Alliance is determined by the team in order to ensure reliability, continuity, and stability. - b) Administration of the Alliance is conducted jointly by the Directors. - c) The Compliance Director of the Alliance is also the Registrar of the Accredited Register of Foot Health Practitioners which is accredited (approved) by the Professional Standards Authority for Health and Social Care (PSA, the 'Authority').
+- a) The Alliance and the Alliance Register of Foot Health Practitioners are controlled by directors.
+The control and direction of the Alliance is determined by the directors to ensure reliability, stability, and continuity. - b) Administration of the Alliance is conducted jointly by the directors. - c) The Compliance Director of the Alliance is also the Registrar of the Alliance Register of Foot Health Practitioners.